Dear High School Principals and School District Superintendents:

 In addition to the PAGE Georgia Academic Decathlon website (which you are currently viewing), we encourage you to visit the United States Academic Decathlon® (USAD) website (www.usad.org) to learn more about the program nationally.

-The decathlon curriculum would make a wonderful academic elective course.
+The decathlon curriculum makes a wonderful academic elective course.
 Offering the decathlon curriculum through an academic elective course would provide an opportunity for a class of students to be exposed to this challenging curriculum.
 We hope you will consider making this opportunity available to your students.

 The United States Academic Decathlon offers the opportunity for 5 schools to represent Georgia at national competition.
-The state champion and the next highest scoring team in a different size division both earn the opportunity to go to nationals which will be in Bloomington, Minnesota, in April 2019 (GAD registration does not cover this expense).
+The state champion and the next highest scoring team in a different size division both earn the opportunity to go to nationals which will be in Anchorage, Alaska, in April 2020 (GAD registration does not cover this expense).
 Three other schools, one large, one medium, and one small school compete in an online national competition.

 Please review the information provided on our website and consider offering the Academic Decathlon program in your high school.
 The season participation fee is $200 per district.
-This fee covers the Fall Workshop for coaches and coordinators, mailings, some state competition costs (excluding travel and lodging) including participation in the Awards Banquet for your district’s winning team, awards, etc. If your school has never participated before, a Coaches’ Manual can also be provided or downloaded from the website.
-Costs for the USAD curriculum and study material are NOT included in this $200.
+This fee covers the Fall Workshop for coaches and coordinators, mailings, some state competition costs (excluding travel and lodging) including participation in the Awards Banquet for your district’s winning team, awards, etc. If your school has never participated before, a Coaches’ Manual can also be downloaded from the website.
+The USAD curriculum and study material costs approximately $700 and is ordered directly from the national organization.
 New schools may be eligible for a one time curriculum grant from USAD.
 Please notify us right away if your school wishes to apply for this grant.
-The deadline for your district to register for this season is October 15, 2018.
+The deadline for your district to register for this season is October 15, 2019 but it’s important to begin studying earlier.

-The PAGE GAD Fall Workshop for coaches, decathletes, and district coordinators is scheduled for August 31st at Kennesaw State University’s KSU Center.
-There is no fee for coach(es) and coordinators to attend.
+The PAGE GAD Fall Workshop for coaches, decathletes, and district coordinators is scheduled for August 30th at Kennesaw State University’s KSU Center.
+There is no fee for coach(es) or other adults to attend.
 There is an $18 fee per student.
 Please encourage participation in this informative one-day workshop.
+If you are trying to learn about Academic Decathlon we encourage you to come to the Fall Workshop.

-If you have any questions, please contact the State Director, Michelle Crawford, at email@example.com, 404-414-3041 or through the PAGE switchboard at 770-216-8555 or 1-800-334-6861.
+If you have any questions, please contact the State Director, Michelle Crawford, at email@example.com or 404-414-3041.
 We will be happy to assist you in getting your high school(s) involved with the PAGE Georgia Academic Decathlon program.
 We look forward to hearing from you.

 |“Bridge the Achievement Gap”